bvnierop/bvnierop.github.io/_posts/2021-03-26-how-i-learned-to-let-go-and-ship-it.md

 ---
 layout: post
-title: How I Learned To Let Go And Just Ship
+title: How I Learned To Let Go And Ship It
 date: 2021-03-26 +0100
 categories:
 ---